Laguna1989/obsidian_notes/Learnings/books/Kent Beck - Extreme Programming Explained.md

 * XP is a path to Excellence for people developing software
 * Crucial:
     * Short development cycles
-    * incremental planning
+    * Incremental planning
-    * ability to flexibly schedule
+    * Ability to flexibly schedule
-    * automated tests
+    * Automated tests
-    * oral communication, test and sourcecode to communicate system structure and intent
+    * Oral communication, test and sourcecode to communicate system structure and intent
-    * evolutionary design process
+    * Evolutionary design process
-    * close collaboration of actively engaged individuals
+    * Close collaboration of actively engaged individuals
-* xp can be described as
+* XP can be described as
-    * xp is lightweight
+    * XP is lightweight
-    * xp is a methodology for constraints of software development, Not portfolio mangement/financial justification
+    * XP is a methodology for constraints of software development, Not portfolio mangement/financial justification
-    * xp can work with any team size
+    * XP can work with any team size
-    * xp adapts to vague and rapidly changing requirements but can be applied for stable requirements
+    * XP adapts to vague and rapidly changing requirements but can be applied for stable requirements

 ## Learning to drive